-The following constitutes the sole and exclusive method of resolving grievances between the parties covered by this Agreement, with the exception of major disciplinary action or other matters which are cognizable under the New Jersey Department of Personnel rules and regulations, which shall be submitted for resolution, if any, in accordance with those New Jersey Department of Personnel rules and regulations.
+The following constitutes the sole and exclusive method of resolving grievances between the parties covered by this Agreement, with the exception of major disciplinary action or other matters which are cognizable under the New Jersey Department of Personnel (now Civil Service Commission) rules and regulations, which shall be submitted for resolution, if any, in accordance with those New Jersey Department of Personnel (now Civil Service Commission) rules and regulations.
 The steps of the grievance procedure shall be followed in their entirety unless any step is waived by mutual consent in writing.